-We defined our item population by considering eight existing questionnaires on gender role attitudes (Chang, 1999; Kerr & Holden, 1996; King & King, 1997; Krampen, 1979; Larsen & Long, 1988; Pleck et al., 1994; Spence & Helmreich, 1997; Thompson & Pleck, 1986) and three existing questionnaires on gender role identity, i.e. femininity and masculinity (Bem, 1974; Spence, Helmreich, & Stapp, 1975; Spence, Helmreich, & Holahan, 1979) developed mostly in the United States but also in Beijing and Hong Kong (Chang, 1999) and Germany (Krampen, 1979).
-This procedure was expected to lead to an initial item pool that covered the male and female gender roles as comprehensively as possible.
-The 272 items from the 11 questionnaires were categorized with regard to the personal attribute expressed by their content.
+To cover the male and female gender roles as comprehensively as possible, we considered eight existing commonly used questionnaires on gender role attitudes (Chang, 1999; Kerr & Holden, 1996; King & King, 1997; Krampen, 1979; Larsen & Long, 1988; Pleck et al., 1994; Spence & Helmreich, 1997; Thompson & Pleck, 1986) and three commonly used questionnaires on gender role identity, i.e. femininity and masculinity (Bem, 1974; Spence, Helmreich, & Stapp, 1975; Spence, Helmreich, & Holahan, 1979).
+Most of them were developed in the United States but also in Beijing and Hong Kong (Chang, 1999) and Germany (Krampen, 1979).
+We categorized the 267 items from these 11 questionnaires with regard to the personal attribute expressed by their content.
 For example, the items "forceful" (Bem, 1974), "it bothers me more to see a woman who is pushy than a man who is pushy" (Kerr & Holden, 1996), and "in some kinds of situations a man should be ready to use his fists, even if his wife or girlfriend would object" (Thompson & Pleck, 1986) were categorized under the attribute "aggressive".
-This categorization resulted in 29 attributes (with 18 miscellaneous and 4 unspecific items), which were further categorized into four dimensions (see Table 2).
-Out of these categories, a representative set of 44 items was developed by creating at least one item per attribute and more than one item for attributes that were represented by a higher number of items on existing questionnaires.
-The items describe specific behaviors (e.g. "becomes a manager in a large company"), not personal traits or states (e.g. ambitious), and were always used to describe both "the ideal man" and "the ideal woman," thereby creating item pairs.
+This categorization resulted in 29 attributes, which can be allocated to four dimensions (see Table 2).
+Out of these categories, we developed 44 items by creating at least one item per attribute and more than one item for attributes that were represented by a higher number of items on existing questionnaires.
+The items describe specific behaviors (e.g. "becomes a manager in a large company"), not personal traits or states (e.g. "ambitious"), and were always used to describe both "the ideal man" and "the ideal woman," thereby creating item pairs.